PDA: Semantically Secure Time-Series Data Analytics with Dynamic Subgroups: Related Work

 \section{Related Work}

 The purpose of our scheme is to protect the data privacy rather than the identity privacy.
 Therefore, we focus more on reviewing peer works studying the privacy-preserving data analysis whose purpose is to protect the data confidentiality.
+In general, related approaches can be categorized into the following families: approaches based on secure multi-party computation, perturbation, segmentation, functional encryption and secret-shared keys.